Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 18, 2018

+**Todays Progress**: Bit of a token effort today.
+As soon as I was back from work I was out at a community meeting.
+Got home and did a introduction to Python to remind myself of the syntax.
+The code club I volunteer at uses it as a coding of minecraft so was refreshing myself on that.
+Will look to expand on that an write longer code to do impressive things in minecraft for raspberry pi.

+**Thoughts:** which programming languages would get together and decide once and for all if true and false start with capitals or not

+**Link to work:**

 ### Day 13: January 17, 2018

 **Todays Progress**: Back to working on the website today going to show the outline to the community group tomorrow to see if they like my ideas